112015/TaskManager/README.md

 # TaskManager
-Flower-Manager
+We named it 'Flower-Manager',since we are BIT flowers!
-Make it just a reference!!!
+Make it just a reference!!!(I am serious!)
 DO NOT COPY!!!